cirosantilli/ruby-cheat/readme.md

 Gems installed from now on with `gem install <gemname>` will go there, and be visible only to the given Ruby version.

+#rack

+Standard Ruby SGI interface.

+Action to run specified in a `config.ru` file.
+This is called a *rackup file*.

+#unicorn

+Rack HTTP server.

+Must be run from  directory that contains a `config.ru` file, for example a root of a rails template.

+Can be used both for production and tests.

+    unicorn

+Run test rails server:

+    bundle exec unicorn -p 3000

+#foreman

+Foreman is a tool to facilitate web app deployment.

+foreman configuration is found on a file named `Procfile`.

+The `Procfile` is used by the application called `foreman`.

+The line:

+    web: gunicorn main:app

+Simply says that web servers should run the command `gunicorn main:app` (gunicorn is a Python WSGI server).

+Sample one web app, one worker and one clock dyno:

+    web: gunicorn hello:app
+    worker: python worker.py
+    clock: python clock.py

+To test the project locally you can use:

+    foreman start

+This will run all the commands in the procfile.

+To set environment variables for a project only, foreman adds all environment variables in the `.env` file to the running environment.
+This file contains local only information, and should not be uploaded.

 #sources